MarkPearlCoZa/Blog_General/_posts/2016-07-18-Taking-Longer-Is-Not-Natural.md

 #### Taking the quickest route

 Having recently moved to Auckland, I'm currently walking to work each day.
 Being new to the area, I rely heavily on Google Maps to show me the way.

 Google Maps is amazing - it show's me the optimal route to my office with a few alternate routes and how each alternate route will delay my estimated time of arrival.
 For the first few day's I took the optimal route - at the time I thought to myself why would I ever choose take a longer route when I know there is a quicker one?
+That would seem absurd.

 After a few day's I realized that Google Maps was optimising for one thing - quickest way to my destination.
 Did I really want to quickest way to my destination each time?

 At first consideration the thought of taking an alternate route seemed ridiculous - I knew the quickest way, it would be stupid to knowingly take a slower route.
 However, on thinking about it I realized that there were learning opportunities I was missing out on by always taking the same old route.
 For instance, I had only learnt very specific streets in Auckland, should I ever need to get to another place in the city I would be lacking on 'local' knowledge.
 Also, I didn't just walk to get to the office, intrinsically I wanted to see different buildings and places - adding a minute or two to my walk would give me a great opportunity to explore.
 So now I mix it up.
 Some day's I take the quickest route, other days I intentionally take a longer route to explore new areas.